theorlangur/dev_notes/nrf52480_zephyr/info.md

 ## Reading from serial

-With `screen` app we can read printf's from the board as:
+With a simple `cat` app we can read printf's from the board as:
 ```
-screen /dev/<tty device>
+cat /dev/<tty device>
 ```
 example:
 ```
-screen /dev/ttyACM0
+cat /dev/ttyACM0
 ```

 ## How to get command line with a proper environment after installing NRF Connect DK via VSCode